 The Litter Less Campaign aims to reduce litter and affect long-term behavior change among youth around the world

 The Litter Less Campaign is a joint initiative of the Wrigley Company Foundation and FEE.
-In 2017, the Campaign entered its third phase, meaning it will run for an additional two years in 15 countries.
-The Litter Less Campaign Phase III is implemented in schools running the Eco-Schools and/or Young Reporters for the Environment (YRE) programmes.
-The Campaign aims to engage and educate children and young people on the issue of litter, and encourage them to make positive choices.
+The Campaign entered its third phase in 2017 and will run in 15 countries until 2019.
+The Litter Less Campaign Phase III is implemented in schools through the Eco-Schools and/or Young Reporters for the Environment (YRE) programmes.
+It aims to engage and educate children and young people on the issue of litter, and encourage them to make positive choices.

 During Phase II, the Litter Less Campaign engaged more than:

 - To raise awareness of the effect of litter and waste on the local environment and wider community by implementing Community Action Days

 - To increase student knowledge and practical skills in preventing and managing litter and waste

 - To improve students’ behaviour in preventing and managing litter and waste

 - To report on issues related to local litter and waste treatment and solutions through articles, photographs and videos

 - To influence others by communicating with others through multimedia and other channels

 - To collaborate with other schools in order to disseminate good examples

 Litter is a great theme to start working on environmental issues with students.
 It is visible and it is easy to see the improvements.
 Through the YRE programme, the Litter Less Campaign aims to find and then report solutions through articles, photographs and videos.